Precious people in desperate need

 Who are these people?

 These broken people are not economic migrants chasing a better future.
-They are refugees fleeing from war and destruction, and would return to their homes if they could.
+They are refugees from war – and would return to their homes if they could.

-Their only choice was to risk their lives for safety and survival.
+Their only choice was to risk their lives by fleeing for safety and survival.
 Many left with only the clothes on their back and what they could carry.
-They face disease and malnutrition.
-Many Syrian children are deprived of education, a problem that could hinder them for life.

 There are children too